arndvs/arndvs/README.md

 ## Earlier work

 Learning projects and older experiments (mostly historical — kept for reference): the AI Engineering Bootcamp repo, LangChain/Chroma RAG experiments, React/Redux learning repos, Laravel courses, and assorted early web work.
 The current direction is the agentic engineering stack and applied AI above.

+Notable from the RipeMetrics years (2017–2025, now wrapped): tenant-isolated RAG with OpenAI/Anthropic provider fallback so one vendor going down never took it offline, an AI onboarding pipeline that cut client setup from ~30 minutes to under 60 seconds, and a Laravel → React/Next.js migration (880 components, 85 routes) done behind feature flags without downtime.

 ---